Deep generative modelling of canonical ensemble with differentiable thermal properties: Supplementary for the 2D Ising Model Experiment

 \subsection{Statistical averages with direct sampling}

-In this section, we compared the numerical results from the differentiation of the free energy with those from the statistical averaging with direct sampling.
-As the model in Fig.~\ref{fig:ising} of the main text has a too-low loss value, one may think the condition of Eq.~(\ref{eq:BoltzmannDist}) is nearly satisfied, so a clear difference is not visible.
+In this section, we compared the numerical results from the free energy derivative estimation method with those from the statistical averaging with direct sampling.
+As the model used to plot Fig.~\ref{fig:ising} of the main text has a very low loss value, one may think the condition of Eq.~(\ref{eq:BoltzmannDist}) is nearly satisfied, so a clear difference between these two methods is not visible.
 To better illustrate it numerically, we used a saved model near the end of the training which has a slightly higher loss value.

-In Fig.~\ref{fig:staIsing}, using this secondary model, we plotted the heat capacity values of the 2D Ising model using automatic differentiation and statisitcal averaging with direct sampling.
-Compared with the automatic differentiation results, statistical averages show a larger deviation.
-In this plot, a batch of $7000$ samples was generated by the model at each temperature point.
+In Fig.~\ref{fig:staIsing}, using this secondary model, we plotted the heat capacity values of the 2D Ising model using free energy derivative estimation and statistical averaging with direct sampling.
+Compared with the derivative estimation results, statistical averages show a larger deviation.
+In this plot, for both the derivative estimation and statistical averaging, a batch of $7000$ samples was generated by the model at each temperature point.